gaphor/gaphor/.github/PULL_REQUEST_TEMPLATE.md

 ### PR Checklist
 Please check if your PR fulfills the following requirements:

-- [ ] I have read, and am following the [Contributer guide](https://github.com/gaphor/gaphor/blob/master/CONTRIBUTING.md)
+- [ ] I have read, and am following the [Contributor guide](https://github.com/gaphor/gaphor/blob/master/CONTRIBUTING.md)
 - [ ] I have read and understand the [Code of Conduct](https://github.com/gaphor/gaphor/blob/master/CODE_OF_CONDUCT.md)

 ### PR Type